linq2db/linq2db/NuGet/readme.T4.txt

 5. See more at https://linq2db.github.io/articles/T4.html

-If you use database scaffolding, consider migration to new scaffolding tool https://www.nuget.org/packages/linq2db.cli Discussion thread: https://github.com/linq2db/linq2db/discussions/3531
+If you use database scaffolding, consider migration to the scaffolding tool https://www.nuget.org/packages/linq2db.cli Discussion thread: https://github.com/linq2db/linq2db/discussions/3531